Nickoranteng/state-comparator/README.md

 Our project is to uncover patterns in criminal activity around Los Angeles.
 We'll examine relationships between types of crime and location; crime rates and times of day; trends in crime rates over the course of the year; and related questions, as the data admits.

-Finding Data
-Once your group has written an outline, it's time to start hunting for data.
-You are free to use data from any source, but we recommend the following curated sources of high-quality data:

-data.world

-Kaggle

-Data.gov

-Public APIs

-Awesome-APIs List

-Medium APIs List

-DC Open Data Portal

-Chances are you'll have to update your Project Outline as you explore the available data.
-This is fine—adjustments like this are part of the process!
-Just make sure everyone in the group is up-to-speed on the goals of the project as you make changes.

-Make sure that your data is not too large for local analysis.
-Big Data datasets are difficult to manage locally, so consider a subset of that data or a different dataset altogether.

 Data Cleanup & Analysis
 With data in hand, it's time to tackle development and analysis.
 This is where the fun starts!